Lake Garda & the Adige River

 Day 8: Departure from VeronaDay 1: Arrival in Bolzano

-Enjoying the Italian countryside along the way, you will be transferred by vehicle to Resia up to 1500 meters in elevation, where you will start your bike tour.
-The majestic bike path will take you past the gorgeous lake.
-Passing through very small, unique villages including Montemaria, Clusio, and Glorenza, you will eventually end today's biking in Silandro.Day 3: Silandro - Merano, 25 mi.
-(40 km)
+Enjoying the Italian countryside along the way, you will be transferred by vehicle to Resia, 1500 meters in elevation.
+The transfer takes around 2.5 hours.
+The majestic bike path that follows will take you past the gorgeous Resia Lake.
+Passing through small, unique villages including Montemaria, Clusio, and Glorenza, you end today's biking in Silandro.Vertical up: 120 m

 Continuing along the Adige, you cycle on a gently rising slope west in the direction of Lake Garda.
 Upon arrival in Riva, you absolutely shouldn't miss the sight of the lake from above!
-After seeing the lake from above, you can enjoy the view from below on your boat cruise across the lake.
-Its scenery will really amaze you.
-The boat will take you all the way to Peschiera del Garda.
-The boat trip on Lake Garda alone will never be forgotten.Day 7: Desenzano/Peschiera - Verona, 37/22 mi.
-(60/35 km)
+The view from below will be showcased on a boat cruise to Peschiera del Garda across the lake.
+The ferry ride is about 4-5 hours.
+The scenery is stunning.Vertical up: 140 m

-Your bike holiday in Italy ends after breakfast, individual departure.Day 1: Arrival in Bolzano
+Your bike holiday in Italy ends after breakfast, individual departure.Variation 2: Bolzano to Lake Garda

 Day 2: Resiapass - Silandro, 31 mi.
 (50 km)